 The Residential Training Advocate (RTA) promotes quality of each Individual’s life through program planning and implementation; ensuring quality of services; and implementing those self-help, activities of daily living (ADL), and socialization programs as outlined in each person’s Individualized Service Plan (ISP).
 Also, serves as on-the-job trainer to assigned new employees during their orientation period, socializing them to the work environment and serving as a role model in the successful performance of Residential Training Advocate duties, as well as retraining these DSP’s as needed.

 CLIENT SUPPORT FUNCTION:

 The Residential Training Advocate supports the mission of WF by understanding the interests, likes and dislikes, aspirations, and needs of the individuals he/she supports, offering opportunities for learning and new experiences, and developing creative ideas for implementing their goals and plans.
 Residential Training Advocate empowers individuals to realize their fullest potential through support, encouragement, and respect.

 Education and Experience:

-- Completed or currently undergoing Person-Centered Thinking introductory and Coaches training, preferred.
+- Completed or currently undergoing Person-Centered Thinking introductory and Coaches training is preferred.

-- Minimum of 6 months experience as a Direct Support Professional (DSP), with a preference towards experience with those individuals within the teams they will be supporting.
+- Minimum of 6 months experience as a Direct Support Professional (DSP) preferred.

 Knowledge, Skills and Abilities: